My essays about healthy relationships with God, others, & yourself.

 I love this story because it vividly demonstrates how giving some measure of financial control even to the youngest of kids can serve to build their character.

-My next blog, Part 2, makes the case for HEFTY allowances, but let me close this post with some general thoughts about giving kids allowances.
+I’ll blog again soon with Part 2, making the case for HEFTY allowances, but let me close this post with some general thoughts about giving kids allowances.

 • It makes children feel valued and trusted and gives them a measure of control over their lives.